 - Emphasize neighborhood-level TDM initiatives as the starting point for larger-scale programs.
 Short-term. - Support municipalities in using Safe Routes to Schools principles and implementation tools.
-Short-term. - Encourage and assist municipalities in implementing context sensitive street design.
-Short-term. - Establish incentives for complete streets, mixeduse zoning, sidewalk ordinances, and bike parking ordinances.
+Short-term. - Establish incentives for mixed-use zoning and sidewalk ordinances.
 Medium-term. - Encourage municipalities to integrate TDM into the planning and permitting process for developments to accommodate transportation impacts and provide mechanisms for implementation.
 Long-term. - Provide technical assistance to municipalities in preparing TDM plans to ensure consistency across the region, particularly with respect of survey methodology, metrics, and reporting.
-Long-term.
+Long-term. 🩌